quangis/transforge/docs/tutorial.md

 A `Function` is a special compound type, and it's quite an important
 one: it describes a transformation from one type to another.
-For convenience, the right-associative infix operator `**` has been overloaded to act as a function arrow.
-When we apply a function to an input, we get its output, or, if the input type was inappropriate, an
+For convenience, Python's infix operator `**` is abused to act as a function arrow.
+When we apply a function to an input, we get its output, or, if the input type was inappropriate, an error:
-error:

     >>> (Ord ** Obj).apply(Ord)
     Obj